Scottish National Gallery of Modern Art: Outdoor sculpture

 Modern One and Two are set in extensive parkland, where visitors can discover sculpture by such artists as Ian Hamilton Finlay, Barbara Hepworth, Henry Moore, George Rickey, Rachel Whiteread, Richard Long and Nathan Coley.
 The lawn to the front of Modern One was re-landscaped in 2002 to a design by Charles Jencks.
 This dramatic work, or Landform, comprises a stepped, serpentine mound reflected in three crescent-shaped pools of water.
 The façade of Modern One is home to Martin Creed's Work No. 975, EVERYTHING IS GOING TO BE ALRIGHT.
 Modern One backs on to the Water of Leith river and walkway, which can be accessed by a long flight of steep steps behind the Gallery.

 Governance

-The gallery's director is Simon Groom, who was appointed in 2007.
+The Modern's director is Simon Groom, who was appointed in 2007.